Category:130 Value Engineering

 Value Engineering is a critical program and requires statewide participation in order to accomplish the program goals.
 The Policy and Innovations Engineer manages the overall operation of MoDOT’s VE program.
 The Policy and Innovations Engineer is responsible for tracking the VE program and reporting its progress to both management and the FHWA.
 The Policy and Innovations Engineer leads studies and may assist with the initial selection of teams for district VE studies, and provides training guidelines and facilitation.

 Each District Engineer selects a district value engineering coordinator (DVEC) to coordinate VE activities in that district.
 The DVEC is responsible for the district's VE program.
 The DVEC should be at a level consistent with the supervision and management responsibilities of the VE effort.
 The DVEC is responsible for scheduling the study and making appropriate accommodations for the participants.
 The DVEC serves as a team member on the VE study to become familiar with the process and leads VE studies, as required, to meet the demands of the program.
-The DVEC is also responsible for tracking the district led value engineering studies and ensuring the study results are forwarded to the Policy and Innovations Engineer and entered into the SIMS database for each studued project.
+The DVEC is also responsible for tracking the district led value engineering studies and ensuring the study results are forwarded to the Policy and Innovations Engineer and entered into the SIMS database for each studied project.

-In any case, the facilitator of the study compiles recommendations from the VE study and submits them in VE report, for approval as follows:
+In any case, the facilitator of the study compiles recommendations from the VE study and submits them in a VE report, for approval as follows:

 - The approval of a District Engineer or division engineer is required to approve and implement VE recommendations that change the scope of the original project.
 A copy of the VE study and the District Engineer or division engineers’ approval is retained by the district and the Policy and Innovations Engineer.
 The Policy and Innovations Engineer tracks results of each study.

-- The approval of the Chief Engineer, or his representative, is required to approve and implement VE recommendations that affect more than one division/district or that change policy or standards.
+- The approval of the Chief Engineer, or his representative, is required to approve and implement VE recommendations that affect more than one division/district or change policy or standards.
 The Policy and Innovations Engineer notifies affected divisions, districts and the team members and tracks results of each study.

 Approved recommendations are incorporated in the project design.
 If an approved recommendation cannot be included, the Project Manager must document the justification for eliminating the recommendation.
-This documentation should be submitted with the PS&E and a copy is sent to the Innovations Engineer.
+This documentation should be submitted with the PS&E and a copy is sent to the Policy and Innovations Engineer.

 Each year, a value engineering work plan for the federally required Value Engineering Studies is completed after approval of the MoDOT highway right of way and construction program.